google/dbm-lineitem-copier/README.md

 *   List the IDs of all the destination Line Items you want to copy the selected setting TO under the **Destination Line Item IDs** column in the Destination Line Items section.
-    - Please note that all Line Items must be in the same DBM advertiser in order to the SDF upload to work successfully.
+    - Please note that all Line Items must be in the same DV360 advertiser in order to the SDF upload to work successfully.
 *   **OPTIONAL**: you can retrieve the current value of the selected setting for your destination Line Items - just select **Custom Functions >